mikerochip/msbuild-training-manual/README.md

 MSBuild only has one "verb"

 * Tasks
-  * Are the child elements of the predefined element `Target`
+  * Can only be child elements of the predefined element `Target`
   * Are how you define custom behavior in MSBuild
   * Are a special case of predefined element that show up under Target elements
   * The order of Tasks underneath a Target determines their sequence